TheWidlarzGroup/react-native-video/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Platform where your bug is happening.
 If Android, report if using Android or Android Exoplayer -->
+Which player are you experiencing the problem on:
+* iOS
+* Android ExoPlayer
+* Android MediaPlayer
+* Windows UWP
+* Windows WPF

 ## Environment info